rnarayan7/cvf-take-home/docs/ARCHITECTURE.md

 This creates a geometric decay series that models customer attrition over time.

+This method of calculating churn is very simplistic, we might want to look at a better way of calculating the correct m0 and churn values.
+Right now, we just look at the last value to determine m0, we could use the average or the 75% median, so we're not thrown off by an abnormally high last payment.
+For churn, we can do this by doing the some of monthly churns / number of months.

 #### **Revenue Sharing Algorithm**

 For funded cohorts (those with trades), the system implements complex revenue sharing rules: